matampallivanitha/Simple_Ecommerce_Application/README.md

 # Simple_Ecommerce_Application

-A simple Ecommerce Application where users can browse electronic products, add them to a cart, and place orders — all with full front-end and back-end integration.
+A simple Ecommerce Application where users can browse electronic products, add them to a cart — all with full front-end and back-end integration.

 # Project Tasks Covered